 Orange County is not exempt by any means to the disease of addiction.
-In fact, roughly 35% of adults living in Orange County have used illicit drugs at least one time in their lives.
+In fact, roughly 35% of adults living in Orange County have used illicit drugs at least once in their lives.
 This is slightly lower than the national average for this same statistic, which is 49%.
 Some of the most pressing addiction-related issues facing this particular part of the country include the opioid crisis and accelerating rates of overdoses.

 Opioid Crisis in Orange County

-There is no doubt that the entire United States of America is caught in the continued throes of a nationwide opioid epidemic.
-In fact, despite being referred to as an “epidemic” for years, the situation has escalated so significantly that it is now known as a “crisis.”
+There’s no doubt that the United States of America is caught in the continued throes of a nationwide opioid epidemic.
+In fact, despite being referred to as an “epidemic” for years, the situation has escalated so significantly that it is now known as a “crisis”.
 Today, the national dispensing rate of opioids across the nation is at a whopping 46.7 per every 100 people.
 More prescription opioids than ever before have been written out to people in counties like Orange County, continually fueling the opioid crisis.
 Plus, heroin, fentanyl, and other illicit opioids continue to flood the streets as a result of high demand.

 The Drug and Alcohol Morbidity and Mortality in Orange County report, put together with the Orange CountySheriff’s Office in 2017, highlights how significant of a problem opioid abuse and addiction is in regards to overdoses in this specific part of California.

-Their addiction statistics in Orange County show that more than 5,500 hospitalizations occur each year in the area as a result of drug or alcohol overdoses.
+The addiction statistics in Orange County show that more than 5,500 hospitalizations occur each year in the area as a result of drug or alcohol overdoses.
 On top of that, roughly 700 Orange County residents lose their lives to overdoses each year.
 The most startling aspect about these overdoses, however, is that 56% of all overdoses involved opioids.

 Addiction Statistics in Orange County: Benzodiazepines and Other Prescription Drugs

-The same report that determined how deeply the opioid crisis has impacted people of Orange County also shed light on the county’s problems with other mind-altering substances.
+The same report that determined how deeply the opioid crisis has impacted the people of Orange County also shed light on the county’s problems with other mind-altering substances.
 For instance, 54%of all hospitalizations for drug overdoses or poisonings were due to a combination of benzodiazepines and opioids.

 Opioid Rehab in California

-Research shows that coastal cities in Orange County experience higher rates of drug and alcohol related hospitalization.
+Research shows that coastal cities in Orange County experience higher rates of drug and alcohol-related hospitalization.
 With several of the cities in the OC being by the shore, we understand just how much this can impact the community.
 If you are struggling with a substance use disorder and need help, do not wait any longer to get in touch with us.
 We can help you put an end to your active substance abuse and begin living a happier, healthier life.

 Contact us right now to learn more about how Pacific Sands Recovery can help.